CWLA ADVISORY COMMITTEES

 NATIONAL COMMISSION FOR POLICY AND PRACTICE

 The CWLA National Commission for Policy and Practice is comprised of individuals responsible for working to support CWLA’s commitment to excellence in child welfare practice and informed public policy.
 The Commission facilitates member input and leadership to identify the critical issues facing the field and to articulate relevant policies and best practices that underpin quality child welfare practice that advances the safety, permanence and well-being of all children and families in, or at risk of, being involved in the child welfare system.
-For additional information on Policy, contact John Sciamanna on Practice, contact Julie Collins.
+For additional information on Policy, contact Kati Mapa on Practice, contact Julie Collins.

 Co-Chair: Carnitra White

-Anne Arundel County Department of Social Services
+Maryland Department of Human Services

 Co-Chair: Phil Acord

-Chambliss Center for Children
+Chambliss Center for Children (retired)

 Rick Azzaro